paradoxnafi/c/README.md

 # c
-Thise are my test codes in C.
+Thise are my works in c.
-I am learning programming.
-I will keep my codes safe in GitHub, unless microsoft ruins them.
-I am editing the test branch.
-I have just cloned my repo and modifying it.
+I have decided to keep them in GitHub so that they stay safe and I can work with them from anywhere.
+Everyone can use my codes and I welcome suggestions.